 Employee Pension Plan: Effective July 1, 2008, the Bank approved a freeze of benefits accrued under the employee pension plan and no benefits for future employee service will be accrued and employees hired after that date are not eligible for benefits from the pension plan.
 The pension plan is part of a noncontributory multi-employer defined-benefit pension plan.
 There is no separate actuarial valuation of plan benefits nor segregation of plan assets specifically for the Company.
-As of July 1, 2020 and 2019, the actuarially determined value of total vested benefits exceeded plan assets and a contribution and expense were required for fiscal years 2020 and 2019.
-Expenses of \$84,000 were recorded during fiscal years 2020 and 2019.
-For the years ending June 30, 2020 and 2019, administrative pension expense was \$7,000.
+As of July 1, 2021 and 2020, the actuarially determined value of total vested benefits exceeded plan assets and a contribution and expense were required for fiscal years 2021 and 2020.
+Expenses of \$84,000 were recorded during fiscal years 2021 and 2020.
+For the years ending June 30, 2021 and 2020, administrative pension expense was \$7,000.

-401(k) Plan: A retirement savings 401(k) plan covers full time employees 21 or older that have completed one year of service.
+401(k) Plan: A retirement savings 401(k) plan covers all employees (full and part time) age 18 or older.
+Participation may begin on the 1st of the month following 30 days of employment.
 Participants may defer up to 50% of compensation.
-The Company matches 100% of elective deferrals on the first 4% of the participants' compensation, and the Company matches 50% of elective deferrals on the next 2% of the participant's compensation.
+After one year of service, the Company matches 100% of elective deferrals on the first 4% of the participants' compensation and 50% of elective deferrals on the next 2% of the participant's compensation.
 Additionally, the Company may contribute up to 4% of each participant's compensation regardless of the participant's personal contributions to their 401(k) account depending on earnings and other benefit expenses.
-Expenses under this plan were \$164,000 and \$157,000 for 2020 and 2019.
+Expenses under this plan were \$168,000 in 2021 and \$164,000 in 2020.

 Salary Continuation Plan: The Company maintains a Salary Continuation Plan (Plan) for certain executive officers.
 The Company is recording an expense equal to the projected present value of the payments due after retirement based on the participants' vesting schedules and projected remaining years of service.
-The accrued liability for this plan as of June 30, 2020 and 2019 was approximately \$1,086,000 and \$1,026,000 with expense of \$60,000 and \$75,000 recorded during the years ended June 30, 2020 and 2019, respectively.
+The accrued liability for this plan as of June 30, 2021 and 2020 was approximately \$1,133,000 and \$1,086,000 with expense of \$73,000 and \$60,000 recorded during the years ended June 30, 2021 and 2020, respectively.